joelkennedy/nanobox-adapter-scaleway/README.md

 Visit [this page](https://www.scaleway.com/docs/generate-an-api-token) for instructions on how to generate a Scaleway API token.

+### Untested
+Scaling servers

 ### Known limitations
 Only supports Individual accounts (not Corporate)

+### Future improvements
-Servers can't be created in the ams1 region yet
+Support for the ams1 region

+Permanent IPs - currently IPs are destroyed along with the server.
+This includes during scaling operations